Electric VehiclesDecember 9, 2012

 That's also the zone where the very greatest profit potential, the frontier of opportunity lies.

 That point also carries the pitiful appearance of what I call the weary pioneer.
-In traipsing across the prairie, this fatally tragic figure just sees one two many fights with the indians, fords one too many swollen stream, and gives up the fight – right at the California border.
+In traipsing across the prairie, this fatally tragic figure just sees one too many fights with the Indians, fords one too many swollen stream, and gives up the fight - right at the California border.
 Or more tragically falling dead face first into the South Fork of the American River, at Sutters Mill.
 Two days before gold is discovered laying on the river bed there.

 We have many uncelebrated pioneers of the EV industry that labored long and early.
 They actively resent us newcomers with our fancy batteries and multicontroller controlled electronics.
-I’m sorry.
+I'm sorry.
 There is NOTHING you can do for these people.
 Let them lie where they fall and move on.
-Stopping to bury them can be fatal here in INdian country.
+Stopping to bury them can be fatal here in Indian country.
 I distinctly recall valiant contributors to the computer bulletin board systems who did not really approve of all this connecting up via the NSFnet backbone.
 OR this irreligious concept of charging for access.
 It was anathema.

 So that's the reset this week.
 I think we are at a moment when AZD is bankrupt, Fisker and Coda very nearly so, and the field strewn with startups that have failed, and ENORMOUS corporations coming to grips with the fact that their hugely funded introductions of electric cars are NOT selling to the general public.
 Just as I predicted, once the low hanging fruit of latent demand for electric cars (YOU) was gone through, there was no one next to sell them to.
 And that's truly where we are.